Penal Substitution vs. Eastern Patristic Atonement: A Tale of Two Gospels

 The Protestant Framework: God as Judge

-I even heard one story that made me cringe a bit: someone told about having two sons, where one had done something wrong and was going to be spanked.
-The innocent son said, "Let me take his spanking."
-The father, believing he couldn't not spank somebody, spanked the innocent son instead of the guilty one, and the guilty one got off scot-free.
-That's how the understanding of the crucifixion is often presented within contemporary Protestant contexts.
+I even heard one story that made me cringe, where the presenter told a story about his two sons.
+One had done something wrong, and he, the father, had resolved to spank him.
+The innocent son, having heard the Protestant rendition of the gospel, stepped in and said, “Let me take his spanking.”
+The father, believing he would not be a good father unless he spanked someone — his words — spanked the innocent son instead of the guilty one, letting the guilty child off scot-free.

-The idea is that all the sins of humanity—all the due punishment for things done wrong—are being poured out on Jesus.
-Essentially, God the Father is punishing Jesus on behalf of humanity so that he doesn't have to punish you and me.
+Such is how the understanding of the crucifixion is often presented within contemporary Protestant contexts.
+The idea is that all the sins of humanity — all punishment due for those wrongs — are poured out on Jesus upon the cross.
+Essentially, God the Father is punished Jesus on behalf of humanity so that he need not punish you and me.

 Historical Development in the Latin West

-Yet if humanity were delivered from their condition by someone else—say, an angel—then we would rightly be debtors to that angel.
-But man is ultimately made to be a debtor to God.
-For this reason, whoever delivers us from our condemnation must also be divine, because redeemed humanity needs to be ultimately devoted to God.
+Anselm builds a case for why Christ must be both God and human, arguing that if Christ is going to take the punishment for humanity, then he must be a man because the punishment is due to our species.
+Yet, if we were delivered from our condition by, say, an angel, then we would rightly be debtors to that angel.
+But man is made to be a debtor to God.
+For this reason, whoever delivers us from our condemnation must also be divine, because it would unsuitable for redeemed humanity to be devoted to any beside God.

 The Role of Merits and Demerits

-Augustine recognized that there's actually a hierarchy of goods in the world—what we've called the great chain of being.
-Man, having reason and free will and being in the image of God, is actually superior to animals.
-Animals, being sentient and capable of self-propulsion, are superior to plants.
-There's a hierarchy of perfections or goods in the world.
+Augustine recognized that our world contains an objective hierarch of goods, what is sometimes called in classical philosophy The Great Chain of Being.
+Man, having reason and free will and bearing the image of God, is superior to irrational animals.
+Animals, being sentient and capable of locomotion, are superior to plants.
+Plants, having life, are superior to rocks.
+In a word, our world is comprised of a hierarchy of goods.

-Augustine ultimately suggested that due to original sin, we experience disordered loves as part of the human condition, and that's not in our power to fix.
-We can decide to commit adultery or not, steal or not, murder or not—that's within our power.
-But we can't fix the internal character of the act which determines whether it's meritorious before God.
-Being bound by original sin, we just have disordered loves.
-So even when we obey the law, it still has no merit before God.
-It's still sin.
+Augustine eventually argues that due to original sin, we experience disordered loves as part of the human condition, and these disordered loves are not in our power to fix.
+We can decide to commit adultery or not, steal or not, murder or not — all of that is within our power.
+But we cannot fix the internal character of the act, which determines whether the deed has merit before God.
+Being bound by original sin, we are bound by disordered loves, and therefore, all of our deeds are sinful.
+So, even when we obey the law, that obedience has no merit before God.
+For it is still sin.

-This explains the disconnect between Catholics and Protestants.
-Protestants often characterize Catholics as saying you have to earn your salvation or that salvation is by your own works.
-Catholics respond that they do think salvation is by grace.
-The Catholics are suggesting what Augustine suggested: yes, you have to do good deeds that earn merits before God, but the only reason you're capable of doing a deed that would have merit before God is because of grace provided by God in the first place.
-You're doing it within this condition of grace, and that's the only reason the deed has merit before God.
-As Augustine puts it, God is just rewarding what he's put back into you in the first place.
+The point explains the primary dispute between Catholics and Protestants.
+Protestants often characterize Catholics as saying you must earn your salvation or that salvation is by good works.
+Catholics rebut the charge, insisting that salvation is by grace.
+Why?
+Because the Catholics position is precisely what Augustine suggests: Yes, you must do good deeds to earn merits before God, but the only reason you’re capable of performing a deed that would have merit is because of grace provided by God in the first place.
+In other words, the deed is from a state of grace.
+Or as Augustine puts it, God is merely rewarding what he’s put into you in the first place.

 Transferred Merits and Indulgences